TeaOfTheSea/BandCampToYoutubeConverter/README.md

-If run inside of a directory which contains the wav files for an album formatted as if they were downloaded from bandcamp.com, this script produces a full album youtube video with timestamps for each track.
+If run inside of a directory which contains the wav files for an album formatted as if they were downloaded from bandcamp.com, this script produces a full album video with timestamps for each track for upload to youtube.

 You need python pydub for this, as python wave was having a hard time with wav files from bandcamp.